Coarse Information Design: Introduction

 We provide further discussions of our model in Section \ref{Discussion}.
-Section \ref{section:Application} studies the design of energy efficiency ratings system as an application of our model.
+Section \ref{section:piece-wiseaffine} discusses the scenario where there are only finite actions and the number of messages is smaller than the number of actions.
 Section \ref{section:Beyond} uses numerical examples beyond logconcave environments to demonstrate the robustness of our conclusions regarding the center of scrutiny.
 In Section \ref{section:Cheaptalk} we establish connections between our model and cheap talk.

-\textbf{Related literature.} Our paper contributes to the literature on information design with continuous state space.
-We adopt the approach introduced by \cite{GentzkowKamenica2016b}, which represents an information structure by the integral of its cumulative distribution function. \cite{Kolotilin2018} and \cite{DworczakMartini2019} use alternative approaches to studying this problem. \cite{KleinerMoldovanuStrack2021} and \cite{ArieliEtAl2023} show that the optimal unconstrained information structure exhibits a bi-pooling property.
-Recently, \cite{CurelloSinander2023} study the comparative statics of general linear persuasion problems.
-They identify the conditions under which a sender with ``more convex'' value function will design a more informative signal structure.
-The bulk of the Bayesian persuasion literature starting from \cite{KamenicaGentzkow2011} and \cite{RayoSegal2010} is concerned about the strategic use of pooling: how the sender designs an experiment to ``concavify'' her value function by strategically pooling information in a way to influence the receiver's action.
+\textbf{Related literature.} Our paper contributes to the literature on information design with a continuous state space.
+We adopt the approach introduced by \cite{GentzkowKamenica2016b}, which represents an information structure by the integral of its cumulative distribution function. \cite{Kolotilin2018} and \cite{DworczakMartini2019} use alternative approaches to studying this problem. \cite{KleinerMoldovanuStrack2021} and \cite{ArieliEtAl2023} show that the optimal unconstrained information structure exhibits a bi-pooling property. \cite{CurelloSinander2023} study the comparative statics of mean-measurable persuasion problems and identify the conditions under which a sender with ``more convex'' value function will design a more informative signal structure.
+The bulk of the Bayesian persuasion literature starting from \cite{KamenicaGentzkow2011} and \cite{RayoSegal2010} is concerned about the strategic use of pooling: how the sender designs an experiment to ``concavify'' his value function by strategically pooling information to influence the receiver's action.
 When the signal space is constrained to be finite, pooling becomes necessary even when the value function is convex.
-Our paper studies a constrained information design problem and examines how to effectively pool information in such environment.
+Our paper examines how to effectively pool information in such environments.